 An Introduction to Edge Computing in Manufacturing

 The edge computing framework is quickly finding its way into a variety of industries as Internet of Things (IoT) devices become more commonplace.
-One of the most promising edge computing use cases is in manufacturing, where these new technologies can potentially lead to massive productivity gains.
+One of the most promising edge computing Applications is in manufacturing, where these new technologies can potentially lead to massive productivity gains.

 While IoT is already proving to be a critical enabler on the factory floor, manufacturers are now looking to enhance the responsiveness of their production systems further.
 To achieve this, these companies are looking toward smart manufacturing with edge computing as its main enabler.